SimonLeclere/discord-starboards/readme.md

 Discord Starboards is a powerful [Node.js](https://nodejs.org) module that allows you to easily create Starboards !

+See the [project page](https://github.com/SimonLeclere/discord-starboards/projects/1) for planned future additions.
+If you have an idea or a problem that is not in the project page, don't hesitate to open an issue :)

 ## Features

 -   ⏱️ Easy to use!
 Create and delete your starboards and the module takes care of the rest!